 He can been seen and heard regularly on BBC television, radio and digital services covering California and beyond.

-After studying biology and graduating from Sunderland Polytechnic (now the University of Sunderland) in 1983, Peter worked initially in scientific research, at the Medical Research Council in London.
+After studying biology and graduating from Sunderland Polytechnic (now the University of Sunderland) in 1983, Peter worked initially in scientific research, for the Medical Research Council in London.
 He then switched careers and trained as a broadcast journalist at London's National Broadcasting School.

 Peter's broadcasting career started in 1984.
 He worked at numerous UK commercial radio stations, including Radio Tees, Viking Radio, Pennine Radio, Piccadilly Radio and LBC.

 In the mid-1980s, a turbulent time in the UK, Peter reported on the 12-month coal industry strike.
 It led to him interviewing leading political and union figures - including the Prime Minister, Margaret Thatcher.
 He also covered the Cleveland Child Abuse scandal - a story involving the alleged mis-reporting of child abuse by local doctors.

 After joining the BBC, in 1988, Peter worked on BBC Radio 4's Today Programme, The World at One and PM.
 He covered the Lockerbie Pan Am bombing and the Hillsborough football disaster.

 BBC Radio 1, Britain's leading music radio station.
 He was part of the on-air team at the Breakfast Show, working alongside DJs such as Steve Wright, Simon Mayo and Mark Goodier.
 Peter also presented the news on the Simon Bates programme and hosted the lunchtime/evening editions of Newsbeat.

-He was the first network broadcaster to interview John Major after he succeeded Mrs Thatcher as leader of the British Conservative party.
+He was the first network broadcaster to interview John Major after he succeeded Mrs Thatcher as leader of the British Conservative party and Prime Minister.

 Peter has produced and presented radio and TV documentaries and special features on a wide range of topics.